Skip to content

 ## Notes

-(Other Linux/macOS variants may be able to run this release, but are not officially supported.)
+(Other Linux/macOS variants and versions may be able to run this release, but are not officially supported.)

 If you find a problem with this release, please create an issue on our [GitHub issues page](https://github.com/DOI-USGS/ISIS3/issues/new/choose/)